wjelston/wallaceelston.github.io/Over the Air Updates/Over The Air Update.md

 [Release to TeamCenter Process Video](https://electrolux-my.sharepoint.com/:v:/r/personal/wallace_elston_electrolux_com/Documents/Video/OTA%20Process%20and%20Releasing%20to%20TeamCenter.mov?csf=1&web=1&e=H53b16)

 Example of this file is below at [Example OSD json Bundle](#example-osdjson-bundle-script)

+## Releases

+Previously we only released software and configurattions to our suppliers to build our controls and program software, and our factories to update controls in our factories.  **Now it is important that those instances of software and configurations are deployed to our consumers who have already purchased appliances and have those appliances in their home.**

 ## Cloud Delivery Method